-The base of a palm sander moves in tiny orbits at various speeds.
-The slower the speed of the orbit, the cooler the sander and sandpaper will remain, but the sander will also be slower and less aggressive at removing material.
-Faster OPM will finish the project quicker but can also result in high temperatures that can damage heat-sensitive materials.
+The bases of both a random-orbit sander and sheet sander move in tiny orbits.
+The slower the speed of the orbit, the cooler the sander and sandpaper will remain.
+However, the sander will also be slower and less aggressive at removing material.
+Faster orbits per minute (opm) will finish a project quicker but can also result in high temperatures that can damage heat-sensitive materials.

 The best option for optimal control for any project is a palm sander with a variable speed setting.
 This will allow use of the sander in fine applications that require a slow opm or in more broad applications that would benefit from a faster opm.

 Newer models of the palm sander are beginning to use pressure detection features to help avid DIYers achieve the pristine finish they’re looking for.
 These pressure detection systems work by displaying a gauge on the side of the sander that indicates the amount of pressure being applied.
 If the pressure becomes too great, a sensor light or a vibration alerts the user to ease up the amount of pressure.

 Sanding is a messy job that’s necessary for those who want certain projects or repairs to look as perfect as possible.
 While each unit can be hitched up to a vacuum, where they will sand more efficiently, dust-capture containers on some units have come a long way.

 Even more important than the final finish of a project is the user’s health.
 Wearing a dust mask while working can prevent inhaling any dust and wood fibers that are being kicked up into the air, but a built-in dust collector can help to quickly remove irritating or harmful particulates from a project before they can become airborne.

 Many sanders come with additional features that can make a sanding job easier.
 Since sanding can be a lengthy job, and working with a bulky sander can be tiring even after just a few minutes, one of the best features to look for in a palm sander is optimal ergonomic design.